Charity Education International ( CEI) & UttarBangla University College (UUC)

 * Business Studies: Accounting, Management, Marketing, and Finance & Banking

-* Business Management (a course at HSC-level, comprising Accounting, Secretarial Studies, Banking, and Entrepreneurship Development).
+* Business Management (a course at HSC-level, Accounting, Banking, Computer Operation, Entrepreneurship Development, and Human Resource Management).

 The HSC general-studies courses (in Arts, Social Science, Science, and Business Studies) are conducted under the Dinajpur Secondary and Higher Secondary Board (previously under the Rajshahi Board), while Under-Graduate and Post-Graduate courses are under the National University of Bangladesh.

-Indeed, UUC has now emerged as the best College of the district and also as the best Non-Government College of Greater Rangpur Division (with a population of over 10 million).
-Recently, it has also receivedthe status of a Model College (as designated by the National University on behalf of the Government of Bangladesh) – a rare and prestigious recognition.
+UUC has now emerged as the best College of the district and also as the best Non-Government College of Greater Rangpur Division (with a population of over 10 million).
+Recently, it has also received the status of a Model College (as designated by the National University on behalf of the Government of Bangladesh) – a rare and prestigious recognition.

-A number of volunteer teaching visits to UUC, of up to two months’ duration, took place during 2002-2013: Ms Sallie Buchanan and Dr Gill Scharer (2002), Ms Mary Gilles and Ms Norma Smith (2005), Ms Liz Kristiansen (2008), Miss Helen Mostyn and Mr Thomas Scurfield (2011) and Mr Hugh Reilly (2013).
-Then, with support from the Scottish Government's Small Grants Programme, a highly successful three-year Scottish Volunteer Teaching Programme (2014-17) was completed.
+A number of volunteer teaching visits to UUC, of up to two months’ duration, took place between 2002 and 2013.
+The volunteers were Ms Sallie Buchanan and Dr Gill Scharer (2002), Ms Mary Gilles and Ms Norma Smith (2005), Ms Liz Kristiansen (2008), Miss Helen Mostyn and Mr Thomas Scurfield (2011) and Mr Hugh Reilly (2013).
+Then, with support from the Scottish Government's Small Grants Programme, a successful three-year Scottish Volunteer Teaching Programme (2014-17) was completed.
 Fourteen Scottish volunteers took part, helping to improve IT skills and English language proficiency, of UUC staff members and students, directed by Ms Irene Graham, a Trustee of CEI.
-As a follow up of the above, we have now a "Volunteer Teachers-in-Residence" programme, under which Irene has just completed a UUC teaching visit covering a three-month period and a second visit is scheduled later in the year by another Scottish Volunteer, Ms Cathy Crawford.
+As a follow up of the above, a "Volunteer Teachers-in-Residence" programme was established which aims to provide an annual three month residency.
+To date there have been three residencies with a fourth underway.
+Irene Graham has undertaken three of these and Cathy Crawford one.
+For more information click on the Volunteers Menu.